GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

 This also happens when a third party forks a library under their own group ID but does not repackage the classes.

-It can also occur when a third library copies an existing libraries packages into its own jar file without shading the dependency.
+It can also occur when a third library copies an existing library's packages into its own jar file without shading the dependency.
 This case is particularly insidous since it may not be obvious that there's an unexpected, undocumented version of the classes is hiding inside the seemingly unrelated jar.